 Loyola University Chicago is a good choice for individuals interested in a Natural Resource Management major.
 Located in Chicago, Illinois, this institution is a very good option for students who enjoy the excitement of a popular city.

+Loyola Chicago has been rated among the best for quality education outcomes for veterans and military personnel.
 Loyola University Chicago has one of the best graduation rates in the nation, with 65.0% of students completing their degree on time.
-With the diverse population at Loyola Chicago, you will have a lot of opportunities to meet individuals from many walks of life.
 Where is Loyola University Chicago doing the best?
 Check out all the school's rankings.